Huy-DNA/MPiSC/report/chapters/background/index.typ

 Actor model in actuality is a type of irregular application supported by the concurrent MPSC queue data structure.

 Each actor can be a process or a compute node in the cluster, carrying out a specific responsibility in the system.
 From time to time, there's a need for the actors to communicate with each other.
 For this purpose, the actor model offers a mailbox local to each actor.
-This mailbox exhibits MPSC queue behaviors: Other actors can send messages to the mailbox to notify the owner actor and the owner actor at their leisure repeatedly reads extracted message from its mailbox.
-The actor model provide a simple programming model for concurrent processing.
+This mailbox exhibits MPSC queue behavior: Other actors can send messages to the mailbox to notify the owner actor and the owner actor at their leisure repeatedly extracts message from its mailbox.
+The actor model provides a simple programming model for concurrent processing.

 The reasons why the actor model being an irregular application are straightforward to see:
 - Unpredictable memory access: The cases in which one actor can anticipate which one of the other actors can send it a message are pretty rare and application-specific.
 As a general framework, in an actor model, the usual assumption is that any number of actors can try to communicate with an actor at some arbitrary time.
 By this nature, the communication pattern is unpredictable.